 - You can book jungle tours in Palenque (El Panchan)

-- Organised transportation can combine visits to Misol Ha and Agua Azul in one day
+- Organized transportation can combine visits to Misol Ha and Agua Azul in one day

 When backpacking in Mexico or traveling to Mexico on a tropical holiday, you MUST visit Palenque!
 It’s just a magical experience, even without the mushroom tour!